 The Environmental Studies Program is proud to offer a new interdisciplinary degree in environmental studies.
 The first cohort of 15 majors, selected from a strong applicant pool of members of the class of 2017, began their work in the fall of 2014.
-More information about the major can be found on the BC Chronicle, BC Gavel, and BC Magazine websites.
+More information about the major can be found on the BC Chronicle, The Gavel, and BC Magazine websites.

 Visit the Program's blog for updated news, links to interesting articles, and program updates.